 Seagrove Stoneware is one of the premier potteries located in downtown Seagrove, North Carolina pottery capital of the United States.
 Seagrove is a community of over 100 working potters, the home of the North Carolina Pottery Center, Carolina Bronze Foundry and a tourist destination for people who have an enthusiastic appreciation for the pottery craft.
 In addition, Starworks, a center for creative crafts, is in the nearby community of Star offering weekend workshops in ceramics, glass and metal.
 Our two-acre facility is on the corner of Main Street in downtown Seagrove and consists of our own retail gallery, our house which we operate as a bed & breakfast and our studio.
 There is also a kiln room and other storage buildings.
 We produce functional and decorative stoneware pieces.
 We mix our own clay body and use custom glazes.
 Our gas reduction firings result in vibrant colors and deep copper reds.

 What we provide:

 We will provide the apprentice with a private studio apartment on the second floor of our house.
-The apartment has a separate entrance and private bath.
-A work space and wheel in the clay studio. $500 per month.
+The apartment has a separate entrance, kitchen and private bath.
+A work space and wheel in the clay studio, and a monthly stipend.
 Some meals are provided.
 Access to vegetable garden in exchange for working in the garden.
+Apprentice will learn our gas, reduction, high firing methods, wheel turning and decorating techniques.
 Apprentice has access to the studio for their own use on their own time.
-As skills improve we require the apprentice to design and produce their own body of work.
-In the second year, we will provide gallery space for the sale of apprentice work.
 Apprentice has access to the Seagrove community of over 100 experienced potters for networking.
 We will also teach the skills to market and sell your own work at national shows and events.
 This includes building a marketing portfolio, the show application process, selling skills and booth design.
 With dedication and commitment, the apprentice will leave with the knowledge and skills to be an independent working clay artist.